When I slow down from 50 mph my steering wheel

 Can be brake rotors if on brake pedal when you feel it or sounds like it may be tires/wheels need balanced or tires or a tire may have a broke belt.
 Otherwise look at or have a shop inspect the suspension parts, Ball joints,ect Make sure lug nuts are tight.
 Also check your tire pressure as retail tire shops & dealerships today are only inflating tires to 32 pounds when the tire calls for 35 pounds, over time this causes the side wall of tire to fail and come apart mostly at highway/interstate speeds which is resulting in crashes/blowouts.

 Brake rotors will cause it to do that but if the tie rods are worn, it makes it worse.
 Do the brake rotors first

 I'd check the tie rods, unless the shaking only happens when you hit the brakes

 Looking for a Used Discovery Series II in your area?

-CarGurus has 106 nationwide Discovery Series II listings and the tools to find you a great deal.
+CarGurus has 42 nationwide Discovery Series II listings starting at $2,000.

 Search Land Rover Discovery Series II Questions

 Related Models For Sale